 The Company is obligated to maintain cash reserve funds for future capital expenditures at the hotels (including the periodic replacement or refurbishment of FF&E as determined pursuant to the management agreements, franchise agreements and/or mortgage loan documents.
 The management agreements, franchise agreements and/or mortgage loan documents require the Company to reserve cash ranging typically from 3.0% to 5.0% of the individual hotel's revenues.
 Any unexpended amounts will remain the property of the Company upon termination of the management agreements, franchise agreements or mortgage loan documents.
-As of March 31, 2020 and December 31, 2019, approximately \$43.5 million and \$44.7 million, respectively, was available in the restricted cash reserves for future capital expenditures, real estate taxes and insurance.
-In addition, due to the effects of the COVID-19 pandemic on its operations, the Company has been working with the brands, third-party managers and lenders and anticipates using a portion of the available restricted cash reserves to cover operating shortfalls.
+As of June 30, 2020 and December 31, 2019, approximately \$44.6 million and \$44.7 million, respectively, was available in the restricted cash reserves for future capital expenditures, real estate taxes and insurance.
+In addition, due to the effects of the COVID-19 pandemic on its operations, the Company has worked with the brands, third-party managers and lenders to allow the use of a portion of the available restricted cash reserves to cover operating shortfalls at certain hotels.